AdguardTeam/AdguardKnowledgeBase/09.browser-extensions/01.overview/docs.en.md

 `1 – within browser restrictions and only in the browser where it is installed;`

 `2 –  the extension is unable to detect requests from other extensions.
-So if some other, malicious or tracking extension wants to send a request to its server to show you ads or track your activity, the extension will not be able to block that request;`
+So if some other, malicious or tracking extension wants to send a request to its server to show you ads or track your activity, AdGuard Browser extension will not be able to block that request;`

 `3 – not all types of ads and threats can be blocked by browser extensions because of certain browser restrictions.
 It means that some elements may get to the page and slow down the loading process.
 Besides, unlike browser ad blockers, AdGuard app blocks ads before they are loaded to the browser.
 This saves traffic and speeds up page loading.`